ZeevSuprun/Autonomous_Connect4_Robot/README.md

 The purpose of the above code was to test new features before adding them to the main program, which is in the line_follower folder.

 the line_follower folder contains everything responsible for controlling the actual autonomous connect 4 robot.

+the line_follower_tournament folder contains the version of the code that was used for the final competition.